a-tabaza/genai_interview_questions/README.md

 A user query is often embedded, and an index is queried, if the index had entire documents contained within it to be queried for top-k hits, a retreiver would not be able to return the most relevant information, as the documents to be queried would be too large to comprehend.

-To summarize, we chunk text to:
+To summarize, we chunk text because:
-- Break down large pieces of text into smaller, more manageable chunks, where we ideally wish to have each chunk contain defined pieces of information we can query.
+- We need to break down large pieces of text into smaller, more manageable chunks, where we ideally wish to have each chunk contain defined pieces of information we can query.
 - Embedding models often have fixed context lengths, we cannot embed an entire book.
 - Intuitively, when we search for information, we know the book we want to use as reference (corresponding to an index here), we'd use chapters and subchapters (our chunks) to find the information we need.
 - Embedding models compress semantic information into a lower dimensional space, as the size of the text increases, the amount of information that is lost increases, and the model's ability to retrieve relevant information decreases.